jhpyle/docassemble/_docs/objects.md

 ...
 {% endhighlight %}

-This works because the `modules` block loads all the names from `docassemble.cooking.objects` into the variable store of the interview, including `temperature_type`.
+This would be effective at changing the `temperature_type` variable because the `modules` block loads all the names from `docassemble.cooking.objects` into the variable store of the interview, including `temperature_type`.